Soorya Kireedam

-Soorya Kireedam is a 2007 Malayalam language horror film.
-It was released in 2007.
+Soorya Kireedam is a 2007 Indian Malayalam language horror film.
+It was released in 2007, starring Nishanth Sagar,Shammi Thilakan, Ramya Nambeesan in lead roles with Indrajith Sukumaran, Nithya Das and Alexander Prasanth.

 Plot

 An exorcist arrives to save a young girl who is seemingly possessed by a ghost.
 A young girl begins to behave strangely and displays mysterious powers.
 This leads her family to believe that she has been possessed by an evil spirit.
 As things begin to get more dangerous, an exorcist enters.
 Will he get rid of the ghost or is there something stronger at work?